FrederiqueLalieu/Trust-dynamics-benevolence/README.md

 * Java 11+
 * sbt or maven

-The project can be compiled with `$ mvn clean generate-sources` which should result in creation of a package with two scala files in `target/generated-sources/` directory.
+The project can be compiled with `$ mvn clean generate-sources` which should result in creation of a package with one scala file in `target/generated-sources/` directory.
+This file is already present in the repository.
+If you want to modify or add the agents however, you should compile the project to create the necessary scala files.

 To compile the agent, the following command can be used: